p-m-p/parsonic/packages/copy-to-clipboard/README.md

 ## Providing the item to copy

-The text content of the DOM nodes within the default slot of the element will be copied to the clipboard when the copy button is pressed unless the item is explicitly set.
-In the example below the `textContent` of the `h2` and `p` elements is concatenated and copied to the clipboard.
+The text content of the element will be copied to the clipboard when the copy button is pressed unless the clipboard item is explicitly set.

 ```html
 <copy-to-clipboard>